Who Is Hillary Clinton?

 Clinton also gave light to the larger, more pressing issues at stake.
 “This is not just an attack on me and my campaign...
 This is an attack against our country.
 We are well beyond normal political concerns here.
 This is about the integrity of our democracy and the security of our nation.”

 After taking time to decompress from the campaign, Clinton resurfaced in May 2017 to co-found the political action organization Onward Together.
-In September she published another memoir, What Happened?, an attempt to rationalize the many factors that contributed to her election defeat.
+In September she published What Happened, an attempt to rationalize the many factors that contributed to her election defeat.

 Clinton continued to levy criticism at Donald Trump on social media, usually earning a rebuke or a mocking reply from the president's camp.
 In January 2018, she drew a laugh at the Grammys for a segment in which she read from Fire and Fury, a book that revealed the behind-the-scenes chaos within the Trump campaign and White House.